-We look at our packed to-do list, and we have to make a decision which tasks to tackle first when all of the work is a priority with imminent deadlines.
+We look at our packed to-do list, and we have to decide which tasks to tackle first when all of the work is a priority with imminent deadlines.

 We also have our colleagues interrupting us with their urgent questions and multiple bosses wanting attention.
-Of course, we also want to please and be helpful; no wonder the role of an Assistant can be quite overwhelming!
+Of course, we also want to please and be helpful; no wonder an assistant’s role can be quite overwhelming!

-With more and more office workers using technology to communicate and get stuff done it is going to be important for some people in the office to build relationships, connect and interact with all of the employees.
+With more and more office workers using technology to communicate and get stuff done, it will be important for some people in the office to build relationships, connect and interact with all of the employees.

-Assistants can make a difference and add value in this area especially with access to scale linkedin messages.
-With this assistants can connect with anyone, disseminate information and work within different company cultures and this will be seen as a real value-add in a business highly reliant on technology and remote working.
+Assistants can make a difference and add value in this area.
+With interpersonal skills, Assistants can connect with anyone, disseminate information and work within different company cultures.
+This will be seen as a real value-add in a business highly reliant on technology and remote working.

-Intuition is such a fantastic competency to have in business no matter what role you work in, but for Assistants, it is that skill that takes you from an excellent Assistant to a valuable business asset.
+Intuition is such a fantastic competency to have in business no matter what role you work in.
+Still, for Assistants, it is that skill that takes you from an excellent Assistant to a valuable business asset.

 Why?
 Because it helps you keep one step ahead of your Executive and their needs, it helps you anticipate what might be coming up in the organisation and how to deal with any issues that might occur.
-This isn’t about reading minds (although that would be super helpful!) it is more about having a strong understanding of the business, building your knowledge of the industry you work in and how your business and Executive fit into that industry and of course knowing your Executive’s style and priorities.
+This isn’t about reading minds (although that would be super helpful!).
+It is more about having a strong understanding of the business, building your knowledge of the industry you work in, how your business and Executive fit into that industry and of course, and knowing your Executive’s style and priorities.

-Intuition is something that is innate in a great Assistant, but it can also be learned.
+Intuition is innate in a great Assistant, but it can also be learned.

-Creativity isn’t just about creating an excellent presentation for example or producing a fancy logo it is also about that dreaded phrase ‘thinking outside the box’ and doing things a little differently to have they have been done in the past.
+Creativity isn’t just about creating an excellent presentation, for example, or producing a fancy logo.
+It is also about that dreaded phrase ‘thinking outside the box’ and doing things a little differently to how they have been done in the past.